thomashenn/Wanikani-On-yomi-in-katakana/README.md

 Wanikani-On-yomi-in-katakana
 ============================

-Transforms any On'yomi reading in katakana on Wanikani
+Transforms any On'yomi reading into katakana on Wanikani